teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

 INTERLIS Data exchange
 ======================

-This represents a guide on how to import/export data between TWW and INTERLIS 2 Transfer Format (XTF).
+This represents a guide on how to import/export data between TWW and `INTERLIS 2 Transfer Format (XTF) <https://www.interlis.ch>`_.

 General